mason-chase/crud-test-angular/README.md

 - A Valid email and a valid account number must be checked before submitting the form.

-- Create a Browser local storage in to store list of customers.
+- Create a Browser local storage to store the list of customers.

-- Customers must be unique in database: By `Firstname`, `Lastname` and `DateOfBirth`.
+- Customers must be unique in the database: By `Firstname`, `Lastname` and `DateOfBirth`.

 - Email must be unique in the local storage or memory array

 ### Delivery (Must)
-- Please clone this repository in a new github repository in private mode and share with ID: `mason-chase` in private mode on github.com, make sure you do not erase my commits and then create a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) (code review).
+- Please clone this repository in a new GitHub repository in private mode and share with ID: `mason-chase` in private mode on github.com, make sure you do not erase my commits and then create a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) (code review).